 How to Break in Vegan Doc Martens

-This may seem obvious, but it’s important to make sure you’re getting a pair of Doc Martens that actually fit.
-Trying to force your feet into a smaller size vegan shoe will only make the breaking-in process more painful.
-And if they are too big, you run the risk of blisters and heel slippage.
+This may seem obvious, but it’s important to make sure you’re getting a pair of Doc Martens that actually fit and are tied correctly.
+My first pair of Docs were way too small and trying to force my feet into a smaller size only made the breaking-in process more painful.
+Similarly, if they are too big, you run the risk of blisters and heel slippage.

 Don’t forget to try your Docs on with a pair of thick socks too, as you are likely to wear them with socks most of the time.